Dawn-o/Oauth-PHP/README.md

 ```bash
 npm install -D tailwindcss flowbite
 ```
-This will add Tailwind CSS as a development dependency in your project.
+This will add both Tailwind CSS and Flowbite as development dependencies in your project.

 ### Step 3: Set Up Environment Variables